anonwincy/Pink-Ddos/README.md

 </details>

 ### Disclaimer
-The use of the xmlrpc-dos is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the Pink-Ddos is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.